thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 Members of the **Group Policy Creators Owners** security group are authorized to create, edit, or delete Group Policy Objects in the domain.

+Members of the **Account Operators** can creates non administrator accounts and groups on the domain Members of the Account Operators group cannot manage the Administrator user account.

-Members of the Schema Admins group can modify the Active Directory schema.
+Members of the **Schema Admins** group can modify the Active Directory schema.

+Members in the **Server Operators** group can administer domain controllers.
+This group exists only on domain controllers.

+Members of the **Backup Operators** group can back up and restore all files on a computer, regardless of the permissions that protect those files.

 The Enterprise Admins group exists only in the root domain of an Active Directory forest of domains.